MaceMadunusus/PlayerStudio/README.md

 Requires Unreal Engine 4.9 Official Release and above.

+**If you are updating from the 4.8 or below version of this repository then it is highly likely content will not be fully compatible due to a reorganization of assets.
+Backup prior to updating!**

 ##Notes
 To visualize faction color switching your level must be using the HUD_PS2 HUD asset and Pawn_PS2.
 Once that is done, play your level in editor and hold TAB to enable the pop-up menu.
 Click the faction you would like global assets to switch to.